 In this future, the developer's role shifts from writing code and conducting manual testing to guiding and overseeing the AI agent.
 The developer becomes more of an architect, ensuring that the AI agent understands the requirements and is aligned with the overall vision for the product.

 Of course, this vision of the future is not without its challenges.
 Ensuring that AI agents can understand and interpret human requirements accurately will be a key hurdle to overcome.
-There will also be concerns about the interpretability and explainability of the AI agent's decisions and actions.
+There will also be concerns about the interpretability and explain ability of the AI agent's decisions and actions.

 But the potential benefits of AI-driven software development, with its ease of use and automated quality assurance, are too significant to ignore.